-- Studies or surveys (e.g. evaluations, strategies, concept notes, design plans, handbooks); - Training (e.g. venue and trainers); - Translations; - IT systems, modifications and updates (e.g. setting-up and/or update of a project IT system); - Promotion, communication, publicity or information; - Project and financial management; - Services related to the organisation and implementation of events or meetings (including rent, catering or interpretation); - Participation in events (e.g. registration fees); - Legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services; - Intellectual property rights; - Verification and validation of expenditure carried out by authorized controllers (in case of partners located in Italy.
-For the purpose of developing the budget an indicative amount of 700,00€ to 1.000,00€ VAT excluded per Certification should be foreseen by Italian Partners); - Provision of guarantees by a bank or other financial institution where required by the Programme; - Travel and accommodation for external experts, speakers, chairpersons of meetings and service providers; - Other specific expertise and services needed for the project.
+- Studies or surveys (e.g. evaluations, strategies, concept notes, design plans, handbooks); - Training (e.g. venue and trainers); - Translations; - IT systems, modifications and updates (e.g. setting-up and/or update of a project IT system); - Promotion, communication, publicity or information; - Project and financial management; - Services related to the organisation and implementation of events or meetings (including rent, catering or interpretation);

+- Participation in events (e.g. registration fees); - Legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services; - Intellectual property rights; - Verification and validation of expenditure carried out by authorized controllers (in case of partners located in Italy.
+For the purpose of developing the budget an indicative amount of 700,00€ to 1.000,00€ VAT excluded per Certification should be foreseen by Italian Partners); - Provision of guarantees by a bank or other financial institution where required by the Programme; - Travel and accommodation for external experts, speakers, chairpersons of meetings and service providers; - Travel and accommodation for attending Programme meetings incurred by the pertaining associated partners; - Other specific expertise and services needed for the project.